-Firmware in EEPROM: 24 bit MAC using a Generalized Hamming Code Java Code in EEPROM: 32 bit MAC using a Reed Solomon algorithm

-Cryptographic Algorithm KATs: Known Answer Tests (KATs) are run at power-up for the following algorithms:
+Firmware in EEPROM: 24 bit MAC using a Generalized Hamming Code Java Code in EEPROM: 32 bit MAC using a Reed Solomon algorithm Cryptographic Algorithm KATs: Known Answer Tests (KATs) are run at power-up for the following algorithms: DES KAT

-DES KAT

-Triple-DES KAT

-DES MAC KAT

-Triple-DES MAC KAT

-AES KAT

-DSA Sign/Verify test

-RSA KAT on the hardware implementation

-RSA KAT on the software implementation using a 2048-bit CRT key is performed only on the module with firmware version
+Triple-DES KAT DES MAC KAT Triple-DES MAC KAT AES KAT DSA Sign/Verify test SHA-1 KAT SHA-256 KAT RSA Sign/Verify KAT on the hardware implementation RSA Sign/Verify KAT on the software implementation using a 2048-bit CRT key is performed only on the module with firmware version CH463JC_ITIGERRSA_V101.
+ANSI 9.31 Software RNG KAT

-CH463JC INABFOP003901 V101

-ANSI 9.17 Software RNG KAT
+7.2.2 Conditional Tests

 Conditional RSA Pairwise Consistency Check: After generating an RSA key pair, the module performs a sign/verify with that key pair to ensure that the key pair is correct.
-Then the module performs an encryption/decryption with that key pair to ensure that the key pair is correct.

 Conditional DSA Pairwise Consistency Check: After generating a DSA key pair, the module performs a sign/verify with that key pair to ensure that the key pair is correct.
 Continuous RNG test: On every output generated by ANSI X9.31 and hardware RNG the module performs a comparison with previously generated random block.
-The 8 first bytes generated by the ANSI X9.31 PRNG and the hardware RNG are only used for doing this continuous comparison and never used for any service like cryptographic calculations.
+The 8 first bytes generated by the ANSI X9.31 PRNG and the hardware RNG are only used for doing this continous comparison and never used for any service like cryptographic calculations.
 If generated numbers are equal to previous generated numbers, this selftest fails.